 Obstacle courses, inflatables, arts & crafts, and an epic dance party: a kids’ paradise!
 On August 8, 1,200 children from participating Philadelphia Parks & Recreation summer camps attended the 5th Annual Play Philly Summer Challenge.
 Play Philly, a project of Councilman Bobby Henon and Parks & Rec, brings fun and creative exercise and physical activity to recreation centers during the summer.

 The Summer Challenge, Play Philly’s end of season celebration, is a kids-only outdoor play day that strives to bring fun, new, and creative forms of physical activity to children throughout the city.
 Play Philly had something fun for every kid to enjoy at the event, from reading books donated by the Free Library under colorful umbrellas, to getting soaked by a Philadelphia Fire Department fire truck sprinkler.

 On August 9, Philadelphia Parks & Recreation celebrated more than 1,000 youth workers at the summer WorkReady closing ceremony at Venice Island.
 This year, the WorkReady workers raised $23,314 as part of their “Charity Challenge” summer project.

 Northern Liberties T-shirt contest party

 Each year, recreation centers throughout the city enter Parks & Rec’s annual summer camp T-shirt contest.
 Shirts are judged on criteria like creativity, originality, and clarity.
-The 2018 winner was Northern Liberties Recreation Center, and the talented Jen Rittis designed the T-shirt.
+The 2018 winner was Northern Liberties Recreation Center, and the talented Jen Ritts designed the T-shirt.
 The prize for the winning rec center?
 A water ice and soft pretzel party for summer camp participants on August 10, the last day of camp.

 Search for fall programs at our recreation centers and playgrounds